 - Dalmatians are said to have originated in Croatia.
 The area is known as the Dalmatian coast, and the region has been known as “Dalmatia” since Imperial Roman times.

-- Amphitheatre Istria in Pula is one of only conserved in the world.
-Also, it is the 6th biggest amphitheater that exists, which was once home to Roman gladiator fights.
+- Amphitheatre Istria in Pula is the only remaining Roman amphitheater in the world to have four side towers entirely preserved.
+It is also the 6th biggest amphitheater that exists, which was once home to Roman gladiator fights.

 - Like the sunny weather?
 Croatians enjoy 2,715 hours of sunshine a year.
 This is even more than Sydney, Australia.

-- Croatia is an excellent destination for foodies and winos.
-Wine is made in Croatia thanks to the Greeks’ influence from two and a half thousand years ago.
+- Croatia is an excellent destination for foodies and wine enthusiasts.
+Wine production in Croatia is a tradition that dates back to Greek times, more than two thousand years ago.